goharbor/harbor/docs/installation_guide_ova.md

  ![ova](img/ova/downloadcert.png)

 4. Copy the certificate file to a Docker host and put it under the below directory.
-Replace **FQDN_or_IP_of_Harbor** with the actual FQDN or IP address of Harbor instance.
+Replace **FQDN_or_IP_of_Harbor** with the actual FQDN or IP address of the Harbor instance.
 You may need to create the directory if it does not exist:
    ```
       /etc/docker/certs.d/FQDN_or_IP_of_Harbor/ca.crt
    ```